 THE FLINDERS WHARF

 The team behind the Flinders Wharf Experience are dedicated to quality and deliciousness.
-In the peak season between September and April, we are offering some short-term positions for a chef and front of house team and bar/baristas.
+In the peak season between September and April, we are offering some short-term positions for a kitchen and front of house.
 We value our employees and work hard to train local talent.
 If you would like to apply for a position at the Wharf please email your resume to email@example.com

 FLINDERS ISLAND, BASS STRAIT & MOTHER NATURE